stanford-oval/cs224v-fall2021/hw1/README.md

 - a parameter dataset for augmentation, under `${domain}/parameter-dataset`;
 - a dataset in `datadir`, containing the training set composed of (1) synthetic data generated based on the manifest (2) 100 examples converted from CSQA training set, both augmented with the parameter datasets; and a valid/eval set, converted from CSQA dev set.

+Each column in the data files lists the ID of the example, the lowercased natural language utterance, and the gold ThingTalk program, respectively.
-Check the manifest to learn about the available properties in your domain and check `datadir/train.tsv` to see how the synthesized training examples look like.
+Check the training set (`datadir/train.tsv`) and dev set (`datadir/valid.tsv`) to see how the synthesized training queries and evaluation queries look like.

+For the exact set of properties available for your domain, check the `manifest.tt` file.
+Search for `list query` to locate the domain signature, and all properties are listed inside the parentheses in the format `out ${name} : ${type}`.
+Each of them is also annotated with `#_[canonical={}]` which includes how the property can be described in natural language in difference part of speech.
+For more details about the annotation syntax, check [Genie Annotation Reference](https://wiki.almond.stanford.edu/genie/annotations).

 **If you want to rerun this step, make sure to run `make clean` first.
 Otherwise, `make` will not regenerate files that already exist.**